ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.3 How to Restore the Original Android TV System

-Typically, the original Android TV system is restored using armbian-ddbr backup and restore, or using the Amlogic flashing tool.
+The Android TV system on the device is usually backed up and restored using `armbian-ddbr`.

+In addition, the Android system can also be flashed into eMMC using the method of flashing via a cable.
+The download image of the Android system can be found in [Tools](https://github.com/ophub/kernel/releases/tag/tools).

 #### 12.3.1 Backup and Restore Using Armbian-ddbr